IBM/db2developerextension-about/docs/the-basics/manual-db2-installation.md

 ### Prerequisites

 Before installing Db2 Community Edition on Linux, ensure the following requirements are met:
-- Administrator privileges on the Linux system
+- Administrator privileges on the Linux system.
-- Docker Engine or Docker Desktop installed (for Docker‑based installations)
+- Docker Engine or Docker Desktop installed (for Docker‑based installations).
-- User membership in the docker group: `sudo usermod -aG docker $USER`
+- User membership in the docker group: `sudo usermod -aG docker $USER`.
-- Minimum of 4 GB RAM allocated for running the Db2 container
+- Minimum of 4 GB RAM allocated for running the Db2 container.
-- Minimum of 20 GB available disk space (recommended)
+- Minimum of 20 GB available disk space (recommended).

 ### Installation options